Getting started with Trento Premium #

 This section covers some common problems and how to analyze them.

-To analyze issues within the application, we have two tools at our disposal.
+There are two tools you can use to analyze issues with Trento Server in a Kubernetes scenario.
 They both help us collect information/data that might be useful when troubleshooting/analyzing the issue.

 #